cleyrolsc/100-days-of-swiftui/README.md

 - [x] Day 13 - create protocols, use opaque return types, create and use extensions, protocol extensions and checkpoint8
 - [x] Day 14: Handle data with optionals, optionals with guard, unwrap optional with nil coalescing, handle multiple optionals using optional chaining, handle function failure with optional, and checkpoint9
 - [x] Day 16 - Get an introduction for the weSplit app, reviewed View, Form, NavigationStack, Program State, Binding State and Creating views in a loop
+- [x] Day 17 - Finish the creation of the WeSplitApp
+- [x] Day 18 - Review the wesplit app, added a new section for practice and a header for two of those sections.
+Also, change the picker style for the tip percentage section
 - [ ] ---------
 - [ ] Day 100 - The Final Day!